 or this subsection are limited to:

-Whether the law enforcement officer had probable cause to believe the person was violating or had violated the intoxicated snowmobiling law.
+Whether the law enforcement officer had probable cause to believe the person was violating or had violated the intoxicated boating law.

-Whether the person was lawfully placed under arrest for violating the intoxicated snowmobiling law.
+Whether the person was lawfully placed under arrest for violating the intoxicated boating law.

 Whether the law enforcement officer requested the person to provide a sample or to submit to a chemical test and provided the information required under sub.
 (1) (b)

 or whether the request and information was unnecessary under sub.
 (1) (c)

 Whether the person refused to provide a sample or to submit to a chemical test.

 If a law enforcement officer arrests a person for a violation of the intoxicated boating law or the refusal law, the law enforcement officer shall notify the department of the arrest as soon as practicable.

 Officer's action after arrest for violating intoxicated boating law.